urinalcaketopper/fddl/readme.md

   - [ ] Add support for more complex syntax and features.

 - **Parser**:
+  - [ ] Working on building out functions to parse simple functionality in the language (if, while, for), and to read their expressions and values
-  - [ ] Currently a placeholder.
-Implement parsing for function calls, expressions, etc.
+  - [ ] Implement parsing for function calls, expressions, checks, literally everything.

 - **Compiler**:
   - [ ] Currently a placeholder.
 Implement the compiler to compile parsed code.